QuaSi-Software/Documentation/docs/resie_types_components.md

 | `efficiency` | `Float` | Y/Y | 0.8 | Ratio of output over input energies. |
 | `static_temperature` | `Temperature` | N/N | 65.0 | If given, sets the temperature of the heat output to a static value. |

 The name of the entries should match the keys in the input file, which is carried verbatim as entries to the dictionary argument of the component's constructor.
-The type refers to the type it is expected to have after being parsed by the JSON library.
-Dictionaries given in the `{"key":value}` notation in JSON are parsed as `Dict{String,Any}`.
 The column `R/D` lists if the argument is required (`R`) and if it has a default value (`D`).
 If the argument has a default value the example value given in the next column also lists what that default value is.
 Otherwise the example column shows what a value might look like.

+The type refers to the type it is expected to have after being parsed by the JSON library.
+The type `Temperature` is an internal structure and simply refers to either `Float` or `Nothing`, the null-type in Julia.
+More restrictive number types are automatically cast to their superset, but *not* the other way around, e.g: \(UInt \rightarrow Int \rightarrow Float \rightarrow Temperature\).
+Dictionaries given in the `{"key":value}` notation in JSON are parsed as `Dict{String,Any}`.

 ## Boundary and connection components